Members

 Jeff M. Phillips

-Associate Professor, School of Computing, University of Utah
+Professor, Kahlert School of Computing, University of Utah

 He specializes in designing algorithms for data science.
-This includes work in geometric data analysis, data mining, scaling to big data, spatial statistics, databases, and machine learning.
-His recent focus has been on understanding word vector embeddings, large-scale spatial statistics, approximations in kernel methods, and developing new streaming algorithms for core tasks in data analysis.
+This includes work in geometric data analysis, data mining, scaling to big data, spatial statistics, databases, AI, and machine learning.
+His recent focus has been on understanding the geometry of language models, large-scale spatial statistics, approximations in kernel methods, and developing new streaming algorithms for core tasks in data analysis.

 Associate Director of Research